top of page

 watercolor on ivory with topaz stones c.
 1800

 Eye miniatures were a fad in Georgian England for a short time around the turn of the 19th century.
 They were popularized by the Prince of Wales and his infamous love affair with Maria Fitzherbert.
-He pursued her even though she was a Catholic widow and prohibited from becoming queen, and he sent her a small portrait of only his right eye.
-It must have been convincing because she agreed to marry him even though their union was immediately void.
+He sent her a small portrait of only his right eye.
+It must have been convincing because she agreed to marry him, even though their union was immediately void.
 In return, she had a similar eye miniature made for him.

 These emotionally charged pieces were given as striking tokens of affection.